stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 ### Provider registration

-Wallets can register their aliased provider objects according to WBIP-004.
+Wallets can register their aliased provider objects according to WBIP-004[^3] or.

 ## Ratification

-This SIP is considered ratified after at least two major wallets in the Stacks ecosystem have implemented and launched the new standard.
+This SIP is considered ratified after Xverse and Leather (currently the largest wallets in the Stacks ecosystem) have implemented and launched the new standard.
+Once wallets have implemented the new standard, tooling (e.g. Stacks Connect) can be updated to support the new standard as well.

 ## Appendix